hyphenPaul/foodtruck/README.md

 Note: This has only been tested on docker running on an M2 Mac OS.
 It will most likely work on Linux and most likely not work on Windows.

-Once you install the above applications download the repo into your home directory and `cd` into it.
+Once you install the above applications, download the repo into your home directory and `cd` into it.

 ```
 cd ~